Skip to content

 Workspaces

-When using the extension, you will come across two types of different workspaces, VS Code workspaces and west workspaces, and two different types of applications, workspace and freestanding applications.
-It is important you understand the differences between them before you start creating applications with the nRF Connect for VS Code extension.
+When using the extension, you will come across both two different types of workspaces (VS Code workspaces and west workspaces) and two different types of applications (workspace and freestanding applications).

-• A west workspace can version-control the files in one or more VS Code workspaces if they share the same root.
+Version control Cannot control other workspaces.
+Can use west to version-control the files in one or more VS Code workspaces if they share the same root.

 VS Code workspace